-Every Big Data enthusiast and influencer will agree that these technologies, tools, methodologies, and languages are a must to get your hands dirty with, for a successful and bright career in Big Data.
+Every Big Data enthusiast and influencer will agree that these technologies, tools, methodologies, and languages are a must to get your hands dirty, for a successful and bright career in Big Data.

-• The Hadoop Ecosystem – It is not even important to ask, why!
-If its' Big Data, its Hadoop, well, for starters at least.
+It is not even important to ask, why!
+If its' Big Data, it's Hadoop, well, for starters at least.
 While Apache Hadoop has been left behind in dominance in the market, it is still an imperative piece of the puzzle.
 This open-source framework to process humongous amounts of data is worth the mention as the first one.
 It was only last year that Forrester predicted that one hundred percent of companies would adopt Hadoop and its Ecosystem for conducting Analytics within the next two years.
-The main Hadoop vendors like Hortonworks, Cloudera, and MapR are all offering services that support the technology.
+The Hadoop vendors like Hortonworks, Cloudera, and MapR are all offering services that support the technology.

-• Cognitive technology – Since we are talking about the technology+tools area, this one deserves a mention.
-Cognitive Technology takes care of tasks that are concerned with the Human Intelligence and demand concentration.
+Since we are talking about the technology+tools area, this one deserves mention.
+Cognitive Technology takes care of tasks that are concerned with Human Intelligence and demand concentration.
 This technology will help humans automate activities like writing and facial recognition, opening the window of newer and more advanced solutions to the problems of day-to-day life.
-Aspects of human intelligence like conceptualizing, recalling, reasoning, memorizing, and learning, will all be taken care of by this facet of Technology.
+Aspects of human intelligence like conceptualizing, recalling, reasoning, memorizing, and learning, will all be taken care of by this facet of technology.

-• Prescriptive Analytics – This is the area that takes into account both descriptive and predictive analytics and determines the right set of activities to undertake in a given situation.
+It is the area that takes into account both descriptive and predictive analytics and determines the right set of activities to undertake in a given situation.
 The process essentially involves the correct mix of mathematics, experimentation, and analytics to help businesses boil down to a proper decision with logic.
-Businesses can use Prescriptive Analytics to better their customers' experience and optimize their production if they use to its complete potential.
+Businesses can use Prescriptive Analytics to better their customers' experience and optimize their production if they use it to its complete potential.

-These top tools and Technologies point to one fact collectively, that Big Data Solutions Provider and its applications are on the rise and won't get subdued ever!
+These top tools and Technologies point to one fact collectively, that Big Data services providers and their applications are on the rise and won't get subdued ever!